 1913: A two-ton lorry was produced establishing Austin as a manufacturer of commercial vehicles.

-1914: (February) The company went into public ownership and expansion was planned but then came the outbreak of the First world War.
+1914: The company went into public ownership in February and expansion was planned but then came the outbreak of the First world War.
 The factory moved over to making munitions for the war effort as well as vehicles and aircraft and by 1917 had trebled in size even having its own airfield on a local hill.
 22,000 people now worked at the factory.
 Austin was knighted for his services to the war effort.
 Sadly his only son was killed in France during the War but was survived by two daughters.

 1918: At the end of the War the Austin factory went back to producing cars only and concentrated on a 30 hp model, which was sold for the staggeringly low cost of £495.
 He began to take an interest in politics and served as the Conservative Member of Parliament for Kings Norton, Birmingham until 1924.

 1920: Austin began working on the concept of a smaller car to meet the needs of the family and because he received great opposition from his board he financed the project himself.

 1922: The new car designed by a small team under Herbert’s direction and called the Austin Seven was unveiled to the public in July.
 It quickly became known popularly as the “Chummy” and sold for a mere £165.
 Sales began slowly.

 1924: The size of the engine in the Austin Seven was increased and other refinements such as an electric starter were introduced.

 1926: The project was now considered a success and production passed the 14,000 per year mark.